OpenPlaceGuide/openplaceguide/README.md

 Adding businesses / shooting photos / writing texts can be additionally done as a paid service.
 Businesses offering this, shall invest into generally mapping the area they are active in OpenStreetMap.

-In the current version this is a [git repository (example)](https://github.com/OpenPlaceGuide/data).

-### OPG-integrity

-* Caching latest OpenStreetMap data
-* ability to LOCK to reviewed data version of the OSM data
-* Send out notifications in case of changes for approval

 ### [OPG-pages](https://github.com/OpenPlaceGuide/opg-pages)